-Hello and welcome to the Arizona Intergroup website for Adult Children of Alcoholics and Dysfunctional Families (ACA).
+Welcome to the Arizona Intergroup website for Adult Children of Alcoholics and Dysfunctional Families (ACA).
 Just taking the time to find us, was a big first step in your recovery.
 Spend a few minutes navigating these pages, and be sure to read about the annual ACA Arizona retreat.
 If you can relate to any of the laundry list characteristics listed below, you’re probably in the right place.
-It’s our sincere hope that you find this to be a helpful resource.
+We hope that you find this to be a helpful resource.
 Bookmark this page for future reference, and use this site as one of your recovery tools. - Arizona Intergroup

 What is ACA?